Klasmart-Engineering/iam-authentication-azureb2c/README.md

 ## Build

-HTML/JS/CSS/Assets are built with Webpack to the `dist` folder.
+HTML/JS/CSS/Assets are built with Webpack to the `dist` directory.

 The contents of `dist` should be uploaded to the `klukb2cstorage` Azure storage account, in the `b2ccosmosdb` Blob container.